Deploy Infinite Scale on the Hetzner Cloud

 • Disk space

-About 2.4GB of disk space is needed for the default enabled services as you not only get Infinite Scale but also office packages for online collaboration and other required software to run this setup.
+Approximately 2.4GB of disk space is required for the default enabled services, as this setup provides not only Infinite Scale, but also office suites for online collaboration and other required software.

-• Depending on Hetzner’s offers, an embedded diskspace of 40GB is included as part of the server.
-When the server is reset, the diskspace and ALL of its data is lost.
-Consider configuring independent volumes which can be sized according your needs but are at an extra monthly charge.
-Note that you can start with embedded disk space and reconfigure afterwards.
+• Depending on Hetzner’s offerings, 40GB of embedded disk space is included as part of the server.
+If the server is reset, the disk space and ALL of its data will be lost.
+Consider configuring independent volumes that can be sized to your needs, but for an additional monthly fee.
+Note that you can start with embedded disk space and reconfigure later.
 See the Volumes description for an explanation of the term volume.

 • Memory